JohnnyValor/id-card-generator/README.md

 ID Card Generator

-Introduction

-This is a simple ID card generator application built with HTML, CSS and JavaScript.
-The application allows the user to generate an ID card with a custom information.
+This is a ID card generator application.
+The application allows the user to generate an ID card with custom information.

 Features: